bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-kinds.rst

 An embedded subprocess is essentially a syntactical collapse of elements into a single element to hide details from process design.
 They are available in all other process kinds.
-The hierarchy of embedded subprocesses is potentially indefinite, i.e. you can create further embedded subs inside an already existing subprocess.
+The hierarchy of embedded subprocesses is potentially indefinite, i.e., you can create further embedded subs inside an already existing subprocess.

-Since *embedded subprocesses* are simply a structural means for process diagram simplification, no mapping of data is required when entering or leaving this kind of subprocess (i.e. inside an embedded subprocess the same data is available as inside the caller process).
+Since *embedded subprocesses* are simply a structural means for process diagram simplification, no mapping of data is required when entering or leaving this kind of subprocess (i.e., inside an embedded subprocess the same data is available as inside the caller process).

 .. warning::